YuZhengM/scvmap-tutorial/docs/source/problem.rst

 4.4 Difficulties encountered in searching for trait or disease data
 --------------------------------------------------------------------

-Here, we mainly have three modules that provide search functionality: (1). ``Home`` search module, (2). ``Data-browse`` search module, (3). ``Search`` search module.
+Here, we mainly have three modules that provide search functionality:

+    (1). ``Home`` search module
+    (2). ``Data-browse`` search module
+    (3). ``Search`` search module

-The data returned by ``Home`` module contains significantly more columns than the data from ``Data-browse`` module.
+The data returned by **Home** module contains significantly more columns than the data from **Data-browse** module.

 .. note::

-    Only the ``Home`` and ``Data-browse`` modules allow users to get results by fuzzy-searching for a ``trait name``.
+    The functionality to perform a fuzzy search using a trait name is limited to the **Home** and **Data-browse** modules.

-The ``Search`` module is designed for professionals who are familiar with disease categories, enabling them to look up specific disease information based on this classification.
+The **Search** module is designed for professionals who are familiar with disease categories, enabling them to look up specific disease information based on this classification.

 .. tip::

-    Recommended Workflow:

-    (1): Initiate a Broad Search: On the homepage, click the search button without entering any criteria.
-This will retrieve all available data listings.
+    Recommended user search workflow:: On the homepage, click the search button with an empty query to view all available data.
+Then, use custom filters on the columns of your choice to narrow down the results.

-    (2): Apply Custom Filters: Once the full dataset is displayed, you can then narrow down the results by applying custom search conditions based on the columns that interest you.